-These little meringue bites are lighter than air but packed with orange flavor and kicked up with chocolate chips for extra decadence.
+These little meringue bites are lighter than air, but packed with orange flavor and kicked up with chocolate chips for extra decadence.
 It will take great restraint not to eat them like popcorn!
 Buy these at the store and pay a fortune.
 Make them at home for pennies.
 Good for gluten-free and low-fat diets.
 If you omit the chocolate chips, they are fat-free.

-- 3 large egg whites (at room temperature)
+- 3 large egg whites (room temperature)

 - 1/4 teaspoon cream of tartar

-- 1 cup granulated sugar (superfine, see note)
+- 1 cup superfine granulated sugar

 - 1/2 teaspoon orange extract

-- 1 Tablespoon grated orange zest (see note)
+- 1 tablespoon grated orange zest

-- 1/2 cup chocolate chips (miniature semi-sweet)
+- 1/2 cup mini semi-sweet chocolate chips

 Chill mixing bowl and beaters for 15 minutes.

 Preheat oven to 250 F. Line with or parchment paper.

-- Beat egg whites and cream of tartar on high speed until soft peaks form.
+Beat egg whites and cream of tartar on high speed until soft peaks form.
 Add sugar a tablespoon at a time until all sugar is incorporated and melted into the meringue.
 The meringue should be shiny and form stiff peaks.

-- Fold in orange extract, grated orange zest, and miniature chips.
+Fold in orange extract, grated orange zest, and miniature chips.

-- Drop by scant teaspoonfuls (or use a pastry bag) onto prepared , placing about 1 inch apart.
+Drop by scant teaspoonfuls (or use a pastry bag) onto prepared , placing about 1 inch apart.
 (You want these bite-sized to pop the whole cookie into your mouth.
 Larger ones are fine but make a crumbly mess when you bite into them.)

-- Bake about 1 hour until stiff and dry.
+Bake about 1 hour until stiff and dry.
 Turn off oven, but leave meringue in the oven until cool to further dry out, another 2 hours.

-Note: If you cannot find superfine granulated sugar, measure 1 cup plus 1 tsp of granulated table sugar in a small and process about 2 minutes.
+- If you cannot find superfine granulated sugar, measure 1 cup plus 1 tsp of granulated table sugar in a small and process about 2 minutes.
 Do not use confectioners' sugar.
 It contains cornstarch.